J-E-J-S/autograph-obsidian/README.md

 # AutoGraph-Obsidian: Automated Knowledge Graph Generation.

 ## Introduction
 AutoGraph is a tool that enables rapid, automated knowledge graph generation.
 AutoGraph does this by mining scientific literature against a search query for keywords.
 From this data, an Obsidian vault is made where each mined keyword has its own markdown file containing: i) the name of the paper the keyword was scraped from and ii) links to other keywords from that paper.
-When two papers share a keyword, a link is established between those papers through those terms.
+When two papers share a keyword, a link is established between those articles through that term.
 Over many papers, this allows a network of interactions between articles in a field to be visualized.
 The purpose of this tool is not only to establish graph-based summaries of topics, but also to identify hidden links between divergent fields - largely inspired by the works of [Manfred Kochen](https://dblp.org/pid/31/4553.html).

 ## Prerequisites: